KikePinnaple90/cash-out/Cash_Out_V1_Scope_v0.3.md

 #### 🙋 Customer Problem

-Punters with pending Bets currently have no way to lock in a partial return before the event settles.
+Punters with pending Bets currently have no way to lock in a return before the event settles.
 They watch a winning position drift back to neutral, or absorb the full loss on a losing position, with no exit.
 Customer feedback consistently flags Cash Out as the single most-requested missing feature, and Punters churning to competitors cite "couldn't cash out" as a top-3 reason.
 The friction applies equally to Bets placed long before the event and Bets placed during the event — Punters expect early-settlement to be available throughout the entire window between placement and grading, across every standard market type they wagered on.

 #### 🏢 Business Problem